idptools/metapredict/docs/usage/command-line.rst

 Using the original metapredict network
 ---------------------------------------

-We have recently updated the network that makes predictions for metapredict to massively improve accuracy.
-However, if you need to use the original metapredict predictor as opposed to our new, updated predictor, you can specify the version by using the ``-v`` or ``--version`` flag and choosing V1, V2, or V3!
+Over three iterations we have updated the network behind metapredict to improve prediction accuracy.
+In case you were using a specific version for something or prefer one version over another, we implemented our updates such that all networks generated previously are still available.
+You can specify any of the metapredict disorder prediction networks by using the ``-v`` or ``--version`` flag and choosing V1, V2, or V3!

 Predicting disorder scores from fasta files